rimolive/openshift-development-workshop/workshop/pt-BR/deploy.md

 ```
 Oops!
 This REST Service uses MySQL as the Database and we don't have any instance running.
 We need to deploy a MySQL application.

-For the purpose of this next lab, we will use a [template](https://raw.githubusercontent.com/openshift/openshift-ansible/master/roles/openshift_examples/files/examples/v1.4/db-templates/mariadb-ephemeral-template.json) and will add in the OpenShift Web Console.
+For the purpose of this next lab, we will use a [template](https://raw.githubusercontent.com/openshift/openshift-ansible/master/roles/openshift_examples/files/examples/v1.4/db-templates/mariadb-ephemeral-template.json) that will add in the OpenShift Web Console.
 Follow the next lab to deploy the MySQL instance.

 Lab: Deploy the MySQL template
 ------------------------------